 Teaching is one of my greatest joys in life and I am fortunate to have taught courses across two institutions and in a range of areas including: adolescent development, communication and counselling skills, dating, human sexuality, introductory psychology, romantic and family relationships, and research methods.
 My pedagogy has a strong applied focus and is grounded in interdisciplinary and intersectional frameworks/approaches.
 Systemic, structural, and power analyses are central to my teaching.

-My research interests centre around identity formation - how we construct our sense of self and how experiences, relationships, and life transitions impact our identity.
-I developed and validated an instrument to measure identity functions, which has been translated into several languages and is used internationally.
-I also study sexuality and relationships in various ways, including online dating, sexual and romantic relationships among nonbinary folks, and BDSM.
-I am currently investigating the relationship between physical appearance and sense of self–body-identity connections.
+My research interests centre around two domains: identity formation and sexualities/relationships.
+I am interested in how we construct our sense of self and how experiences, relationships, and life transitions impact our identity.
+As part of this work, I investigated the relationship between physical appearance and self–body-identity connections and developed and validated an instrument to measure identity functions, which has been translated into several languages and used internationally.
+My other work focuses on sexualities and relationships in various ways, including online dating, sexual/romantic relationships among nonbinary folxs, and erotophobia/erotophilia.

-In my free time, I enjoy reading fiction (vampire and “otherworldly” characters, in particular), travelling, and outdoor activities (hiking, canoeing, SCUBA diving, and snorkelling).
+In my free time, I enjoy reading fiction (vampire and “otherworldly” characters, in particular), travelling, and outdoor activities (hiking, canoeing, SCUBA diving, and paddle-boarding).